lfneves/F.O.R.G.E/GITHUB_SETUP.md

 # GitHub Repository Setup Guide

-Your WebFramework project is now ready for GitHub!
+Your FORGE project is now ready for GitHub!
 Here's what you need to do:

 ## 🚀 Repository Setup Complete